About the Howell Foundation

 Pediatric Hematologist/Oncologist and internationally renowned leader in pediatrics and hospice care; Dr. Doris Howell was a faculty member at Harvard and Duke Schools of Medicine, Chair of the Department of Pediatrics at the Medical College of Pennsylvania and Chair of the UCSD Medical School Department of Community and Family Medicine.
 In 1995, the Soroptimist International of La Jolla honored Dr. Howell by establishing a foundation in her name.

 As the former CEO of Tuggey Interior Design and a past president of Soroptimist International of La Jolla, Carol brings both business and community to her board service.
-She joined the Howell Foundation Board in 2015 with over 35 years of experience in the non-profit world in San Diego, and serves as Chair of the Health Lecture Series Committee.
+She joined the Howell Foundation Board in 2015 with over 35 years of experience in the non-profit world in San Diego, and previously served as Chair of the Health Lecture Series Committee.

 Marilyn Tedesco is the Founder and President of Training One – Consultants to Management, a management consulting firm and joined the Howell Foundation Board in 2018.
 She has served on North Coast Repertory Theatre’s Board for over twenty-five years, including three years as President, and shepherded its growth to its current status as a preeminent regional theatre.
 She recently was honored for her14 years of service on the Guillain-Barre Syndrome International Board of Directors and also has completed terms on the Boards of the American Red Cross, Community Concert Organization, The Whittier Institute for Diabetes and several professional organizations.

 Talent.
 Creativity.
 Experience.
 The dedication, commitment and the gift of time from the Board Members of the Howell Foundation to further the need for women’s health research and education makes us strong.